what is interoception

 Interoceptive Awareness: Do You Notice Your Inner Sensations?

-Those people who are a little bit less aware of their body clues or the internal feelings coming from their bodies often miss out on very valuable clues that give them information about what emotion they’re feeling.
+People who are a little bit less aware of their body signals or the internal sensation coming from their bodies often miss out on very valuable clues that give them information about what their body needs and/or what emotion they’re experiencing.
 For example…

-On the other hand, some people are overly aware of their internal sensations or have really heightened interoceptive awareness.
+On the other hand, some people are intensely aware of their internal sensations or have really heightened interoceptive awareness.
 They report various experiences, including…

 Interoception & Emotional Regulation

-Emotional regulation is just a big, fancy word that describes your ability to control the way that you feel and keep your body feeling as comfortable as possible.
+Emotional regulation is just a big, fancy word that describes your ability to understand and manage the way that one feels and keep the body feeling as comfortable as possible.

-Interoception is absolutely essential in our ability to regulate our emotions.
-I hear so many times from a lot of my clients that they are able to memorize lots of different strategies that they’ve been taught over time that help them to control emotions like anxiety or anger.
+Interoception is absolutely essential to the ability to regulate emotions.
+Many of my clients are able to memorize lots of different regulation strategies that people have taught them over time.
 Some of these strategies could include…

 • taking deep breaths